Alternative Cervical Screening (ACES) in Primary Care study

-The project is run by The University of Manchester and takes place across selected GP practices in Greater Manchester.
+The project is run by The University of Manchester and takes place across selected GP practices and NHS clinics in Greater Manchester.
 The study is funded by the National Institute for Health Research.

 What the study involves

-You can take part in our study on the same day that you attend your routine cervical screening test at your GP practice.
+You can take part in our study on the same day that you attend your routine cervical screening test at your GP practice or NHS clinic.
 Taking part is entirely voluntary.